Cynthia-mbesa/alx-system_engineering-devops/0x01-shell_permissions/README.md

  task 3.
 New owner changes the owner of the file hello to the user betty

  task 4.
 Empty! creates an empty file called hello

+ task 5.
+Execute adds execute permission to the owner of the file hello